Jackson Place: 736 Jackson Place

 736 Jackson Place was originally built around 1870 for Cornelia Knower Marcy, the widow of Secretary of War William Learned Marcy.
 In the 1880s, Michigan Representative John Newberry and Senator James Blaine lived in the house.
 In 1887, Representative William Scott bought the house.
 The house was remodeled in 1895 by Carrere and Hastings.

 The townhouse served as temporary quarters for President Theodore Roosevelt and his staff, while the White House underwent renovations from June 25 to November 6, 1902.
 Known then as No. 22 Jackson Place, Roosevelt only stayed there briefly, before heading off to Oyster Bay, New York.
 On October 3, 1902, Roosevelt held a meeting in the house to deal with the anthracite coal strike occurring in Pennsylvania.

 The townhouse was bought in 1919 by the Women's City Club of Washington, which remained there until 1944.
 The house was then sold to the National Lutheran Council and the United Lutheran Church in America.
-Today it houses the United States Digital Service.
+Today it is nominally the headquarters of the United States DOGE Service, formerly the United States Digital Service.